nasa/trick/docs/tutorial/ATutDynamicEvents.md

 When the estimate (tgo in our example) is equal to 0.0, we've found the event.
 At this point, the actions meant to result from the event should be performed.

-In the action block, the first thing you'll want to do is the get the current simulation time.
+In the action block, the first thing you'll want to do is get the current simulation time.
 This is the event time.
 Then you'll want to reset the
 ```REGULA_FALSI``` object to it's default state with ```reset_regula_falsi()```.
 After do whatever needs to happen as a result of the event.
 In